Demographics of Peru: Ethnic groups

 However, other reasons for the decrease of Amerindian population include violence during the conquest followed by the breakdown of the Inca social system and famine.
 The Amerindian population suffered further decrease as the Spanish exploited an Inca communal labor system called mita for mining purposes, thus killing thousands in forced labor.

 Spaniards arrived in large numbers under colonial rule.
 After independence, there has been a gradual European immigration from Austria, England, Scotland, France, Germany, Italy, Croatia and Spain.
 Polynesians also came to the country lured to work in the Guano islands during the boom years of this commodity around the 1860s.
 Chinese arrived in the 1850s as a replacement for slave workers in the sugar plantations of the north coast and have since become a major influence in Peruvian society.
-Other immigrant groups include Arabs (namely from Levant/West Asian countries), South Asians, Japanese, Americans and Colombians (75,000).
+Other immigrant groups include Arabs (namely from Levant/West Asian countries), South Asians, Japanese, Americans and Colombians.

+Since 2014, Peru has experienced a massive rise in the immigrant population from nearby Venezuela.
+In May 2023, the estimated population of Venezuelans in Peru is 1,600,000, being the second most popular destination for Venezuelans after Colombia.

 Mestizos compose about 60% of the total population.
 The term traditionally denotes Amerindian (mostly Quechua ancestry) and European ancestry (mostly Spaniard ancestry).
-This term, was part of the caste classification during colonial times, whereby people of exclusive Spanish descent but born in the colonies were called criollos, people of mixed Amerindian and Spanish descent were called mestizos, those of African and Spanish descent were called mulatos and those of Amerindian and African descent were called Zambos.
-Nowadays, these terms have racist connotations.
+This term, was part of the caste classification during colonial times, whereby people of exclusive Spanish descent but born in the colonies were called criollos, people of mixed Amerindian and Spanish descent were called mestizos, those of African and Spanish descent were called mullatoes, and those of Amerindian and African descent were called Zambos.

-Most Peruvian mestizos are of Amerindian and European descent, but other ethnic backgrounds (such as Asian and African) are also present, in varying degrees, in some segments of the mestizo population.
 Most mestizos are urban dwellers and show stronger European inheritance in regions like Lima Region, La Libertad Region, Callao Region, San Martín Region, Cajamarca Region, Piura Region, Amazonas Region, Lambayeque Region, and Arequipa Region.

-Amerindians constitute around 30% of the total population.
+Amerindians constitute around 25% of the total population.
 The two major indigenous or ethnic groups are the Quechuas (belonging to various cultural subgroups), followed by the Aymaras, mostly found in the extreme southern Andes.
 A large proportion of the indigenous population who live in the Andean highlands still speak Quechua and have vibrant cultural traditions, some of which were part of the Inca Empire.
 Dozens of indigenous cultures are also dispersed throughout the country beyond the Andes Mountains in the Amazon basin.
 This region is rapidly becoming urbanized.
 Important urban centers include Iquitos, Nauta, Puerto Maldonado, Pucallpa and Yurimaguas.
 This region is home to numerous indigenous peoples, though they do not constitute a large proportion of the total population.
 Examples of indigenous peoples residing in eastern Peru include the Shipibo, Urarina, Cocama, and Aguaruna, to name just a few.